LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 The process of setting the list of the elements ``vtkCellArray`` is shown in :numref:`lst-readualedge_code_fSetCellArray`

+.. _lst-readualedge_code_fSetCellArray:

 .. code-block:: C++
+   :caption:    ReadUALEdge code: Process of assigning grid subset elements
+                to ``vtkCellArray`` array inside function ``fSetCellArray``.
+                Firstly, the information on objects forming the element (object dimension, object space index, object index, number of objects forming the element [#]_) is obtained and used to get a list of indices of 0D objects or points composing the element.
+                Secondly, using the same list of indices, the element is set as ``vtk data type`` and added to a single ``vtkCellArray`` The process repeats for every available element of the grid subset, and at the end of the process the ``vtkCellArray`` contains data on all elements forming the grid subset.

     ...
     vtkSmartPointer<vtkCellArray> newCellArray =